-I’m currently a 2018-2020 Postdoctoral Fellow with the Inequality in America Initiative in the Faculty of Arts and Sciences in the Social Science Division.
+I’m a 2018-2020 Postdoctoral Fellow with the Inequality in America Initiative in the Faculty of Arts and Sciences in the Social Science Division.
 I completed my Ph.D. in Sociology at Northwestern University in 2018.
 My research is broadly at the intersection of inequality; education; culture; and science, technology, engineering, and math (STEM).
-My work documents the processes through which peer networks contribute to the reproduction of educational and social inequality based on pre-college experiences, social class, race/ethnicity, and gender.
+My work documents the processes through which peer networks contribute to the reproduction of educational and social inequality based on pre-college resource context, social class, race/ethnicity, and gender.
 My research has been supported by fellowships from the National Science Foundation, the National Academy of Education/Spencer Foundation, and the Mindset Scholars Network.